adriandotdev/blog-site-nextjs/README.md

 # The Daily Bytes

-<p>Daily Bytes is a blog platform that supports markdown blocks similar to Notion.
-I integrated Tiptap Editor and apply what I have learned at work using NextJS.</p>
+The Daily Bytes is a blog platform integrated with the Tiptap editor that supports Markdown blocks similar to those in Notion.

 ## Tech Stack
 - NextJS